vippsas/vipps-report-api/report-api-faq.md

 and this FAQ will be updated if there are any changes.
 There are no specific plans to do this yet.

+## How do I get the settlements for multiple MSNs in the same ledger?

+Joint settlement for multiple MSNs is supported, and may be relevant in cases such as:

+* You are changing the technical integration and getting a new MSN for this purpose, but you do not want to disrupt the settlement series.
+* You are launching a Point of Sale system in many physical distinct stores that should have different MSNs, but want to have combined settlements for these.

+In practice, this feature is little used in a few pilot cases, and configuration is not yet generally available.
+However, accounting partners should take into account that this feature *could* see more use in the future when integrations are developed.

+## If a ledger is used for two MSN: MSN 1 and MSN 2.
+What happens when MSN 2 gets its own ledger?

+Once a transaction has appeared on a ledger, it belongs to that ledger forever.

+When an MSN is moved to another ledger, it means that *future* transactions will appear on the new ledger.
+The old transactions appear on the old ledger, since they contributed to joint settlement payouts of both MSN 1 and MSN 2.

 ### Can a merchant find the Ledger ID for an MSN on portal.vipps.no?

 No. For now, the only way to get the Ledger ID is to call